bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.9 - 12.06.2015 =
+* Bugfix: We changed the mechanism of unlocking IP addresses on the timer.

 = V1.0.8 - 14.05.2015 =
 * NEW : The Polish language file is added.
 * Bugfix: Undefined user blocking after plugin activation is fixed.